-Brush up with these food plot tips as the planting season arrives.
+Brush up with these deer food plot tips for when the planting season arrives.

-There's a science to establishing a great food plot for deer, and it all starts with finding the perfect place to plant it.
-Even if you normally go deer hunting with your gut as your guide, there are considerations you need to make in choosing a food plot location that are going to take time and thought.
+There's a science to establishing the best food plot for deer that you can, and it all starts with finding the perfect place to plant it.
+Even if you normally go whitetail deer hunting with your gut as your guide, there are considerations you need to make in choosing a food plot location that are going to take time and thought.

 Size does matter